World 🢖 Asia 🢖 India 🢖 Maharashtra

 In some aspects the Great Cave resembles the 8th century Kailash Temple in Ellora Caves – often there is considered that artists in both sites could be the same.
 Cave was used as a Hindu worship place until the Portuguese rule.

 This cave unites the elements of Chalukyan architecture – like the massive figures of the divinities and guardians and square pillars with custom capitals which in turn have Gupta architectural features – depictions of mountains and clouds, women’s hairstyles.
-Main chamber (mandapa) of the cave is supported by rows of impressive pillars, each side of mandapa is approximately 27 m long.
+The main chamber (mandapa) of the cave is supported by rows of impressive pillars, each side of the mandapa is approximately 27 m long.
 Beautiful carvings with Shiva in several forms cover each wall in the mandapa, each carving is more than 5 m high.

 Cave suffered serious damage during the Portuguese times, most of sculptures were damaged by shooting.
-Happily the enormous, unique Trimurti sculpture was spared.
+Happily, the enormous, unique Trimurti sculpture was spared.

-The most renowned sculpture in mandapa of the Great Cave is Trimurti (Trimurthy) – sculpture with three faces of Shiva.
+The most renowned sculpture in mandapa of the Great Cave is Trimurti (Trimurthy) – a sculpture with three faces of Shiva.
 It is located on the south wall of mandapa and is 6.1 m high.